 - The anesthesia machines shall be checked for air leaks each morning and prior to each administration of anesthesia to a patient.
 Appropriate function of the EKG monitor, blood pressure monitor and oxygen analyzer shall be checked similarly.
 If an air leak or a malfunction is observed, the equipment will be replaced or repaired prior to the administration of anesthesia.

 - A policy on the management of waste anesthetic gases shall be developed.
 A resource for developing this policy is the AANA "White Paper", Management of Waste Anesthetic Gases, © 1992.
 Occupational exposure to waste anesthetic gases shall be monitored using an approved method.
-The records of such exposures shall be defined in the Indian Health Manual, Part 1, Chapter 9, "Occupational Safety and Health Program."
+The records of such exposures shall be maintained in the employee medical record as defined in the Indian Health Manual, Part 1, Chapter 9, "Occupational Safety and Health Program."

 - Standard precautions will be observed with gloves being worn for all contact with body fluids and secretions.
-Eye protecton is recommended.
+Eye protection is recommended.

 - Disposable equipment (circuits, masks, endotracheal tubes) will be used as much as possible.
 Laryngoscope blades will be washed and sterilized (gas or autoclave) or soaked in a disinfecting solution a minimum of 15 minutes between uses.

 - Needle-less technique is encouraged through the use of stopcocks with the discarding of syringes between patients.